Securing data through a backup

 • Acceptance and availability of testing environment.

-What is the Exit Criteria for Software Testing?
+What are the Exit Criteria for Software Testing?

-The exit criteria for software testing is a document prepared by the software team in your organization to ensure all requirements and deadlines are met.
-This document contains all requirements that should be addressed before the testing phase can move on to the next stage?
+The exit criteria for software testing are a document prepared by the software development team in your organization to ensure all requirements and deadlines are met.
+This document contains all requirements that should be addressed before the testing phase can move on to the next stage.

-The exit strategy depends on the test plan, strategy, logs and cases among other factors to move towards another step.
+The exit strategy depends on the test plan, strategy, logs, and cases among other factors to move toward another step.
+Software quality analysts review these documents to ensure that quality standards are maintained and defects are resolved completely.

 The common exit criteria that should be met as part of the process include:

-• The deadlines met by the team and the budget depleted as part of the process.
+• Ensure the deadlines are met by the team and the amount of budget depleted as part of the process.

 • Execution of all the different test cases under one roof.